MN-987/minly-social-media-react/README.md

 # Description

-This post feed react website  is offering a sleek, user-friendly interface for browsing and interacting with dynamic content.
+This post feed react website which is offering a sleek, user-friendly interface for browsing and interacting with dynamic content.

 ## Cloning and Installation